devsnowin/api-design/README.md

 # Migrations

 - is to teach the database about the shape of the data or if you already have a schema and wants to have change to it, you can do migrations.

+# JWT

+WTs or JSON Web Tokens are most commonly used to identify an authenticated user.
+They are issued by an authentication server and are consumed by the client-server (to secure its APIs).